kissmygritts/mitchellgritts/content/posts/2019-09-09-guide-to-r-vectors/index.md

 #> [1] 11 22 13
 ```

 R still returns a result, but maybe not the result you were expecting.
 R will also warn you if the vectors are of different lengths.
 The warning can be a little cryptic; `longer object length is not a multiple of shorter object length` which essentially means the vectors are of different lengths.
-However, if the length of the vectors are multiples of eachother, then R will not throw this warning.
+However, if the length of the vectors are multiples of each other, then R will not throw this warning.

 ```r
 c(1, 2, 3, 4) + c(10, 20)